-This Prize is awarded biennially to the best scholarly political science monograph written by an APSA member within 10 years of gaining a PhD.
+Crisp Prize is awarded biennially to the best scholarly book on political science by an early or mid-career researcher

-The winner is decided by a judging panel chaired by a member of the APSA Executive Committee.
-It will consist of at least three people, all of whom will be members of APSA.
+- The decision will be made by a judging panel chaired by a member of the APSA Executive.
+The panel will consist of at least three judges (including the chair), all are APSA current financial members.
 Past winners will be encouraged to participate in the judging process for future awards.

 2018: Peter Tangney, Climate Adaptation Policy and Evidence: Understanding the Tensions between Politics and Expertise in Public Policy, Earthscan/Routledge.

 Highly Commended: Peter Balint, Respecting Toleration: Traditional Liberalism & Contemporary Diversity, Oxford University Press.

 2016: Luke Glanville, Sovereignty and the Responsibility to Protect: A New History, University of Chicago Press.